 - Personal property (such as your home) does not qualify for a tax-deferred exchange.

 - You can exchange one property for multiple properties.

 - Like-kind has a very liberal definition.
 You can exchange raw land for an apartment building, for example.

-- You may be able to exchange a vacation home by converting it into rental property, but you have to go further than calling it rental property.
+- You may be able to exchange a vacation home by converting it into a rental property, but you have to go further than calling it a rental property.
 Actually renting it out for six months (better, a year) will help cement your position.

 - You cannot exchange corporate stock or partnership interests but you can exchange businesses!